smikhalevski/parallel-universe/README.md

 # `raceTimeout`

-Rejects with a `TimeoutError` if execution time exceeds the timeout.
+Rejects with an `Error` if execution time exceeds the timeout.

 ```ts
 raceTimeout(async () => doSomething(), 100);